ATLayne/Semester-Project/ReadMe.txt

 6.)
 Linked List Implementation - linkedList is defined in PlayerList.h

 7.)
-Time complexity Reported -
+Time complexity Reported - Time complexity reported when searching the linked list for a player.

-8.)
-Readability -

 Project 3 Requirements:
 1.)
 Valid data structure - 	Use of the TeamRecord struct created by Austin.
 Defined in teamrecord.h